BKeanu1989/go-image-proxy/README.md

     - wenn html antwort (htmx) -> alt text übernehmen

     - read img src and replace/edit in load event? is that early enough? -> blocking script in header with window.addEventListener...
     - what about output buffering?
+    - service worker - for proxying requests - in general, without changing db / global,
+        - possibility for removing service worker - if images are not working
+        - can i use: https://caniuse.com/?search=service%20worker - good support

+    - data-src in js

 ## Done